 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors are formed in panelled timber.
-Plain timber facings and skirtings noted.
+Internal doors are formed in either panelled or glazed timber.
+Profile timber facings and skirtings noted.
 The kitchen comprises of wall and base units overlaid with laminated worktops.